 CRS in Laos

-Lao People's Democratic Republic (PDR) is a small, landlocked country of almost seven million people.
-The country is one of the poorest in Southeast Asia, without adequate education, health services and infrastructure to fully support the development of its people.
+Lao People's Democratic Republic is a small, landlocked country of almost seven million people.
+The country is one of the poorest in Southeast Asia and lacks adequate education, health services and infrastructure to fully support the development of its people.
 Since 2007, Catholic Relief Services has been working in Laos in partnership with the local government to ensure that all children have access to quality education.